 Hamilton’s tips to improve your air quality:

 Choose low or no emitting materials to maintain your habitat.
 This goes not only for the materials you choose to construct your world but also what you use to maintain it.
 If they don’t already exist, work with your facilities depart to draft and enact sustainable purchasing guidelines that include an emphasis on using materials and cleaning products that are also low or no emitting.
-Even better, Hamilton says, choose products like VOC sequestering gypsum board to help manage what sneaks in.

 Take your lunch to the kitchen.
 If your lunch has an aromatic quality like last night’s fish and brussel sprouts, take it to a cafeteria or kitchenette to reheat and eat.
 Kitchen areas are often equipped with exhaust fans and extra ventilation that helps the air in these areas turn over faster than in other areas.
 As a result, odors will not linger for nearly as long.